 Scholarly Commons Citation

 Hunter, Nan D., "Interpreting Liberty and Equality Through the Lens of Marriage" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1523.
+1523.